Yugandhar06/LearnOps/README.md

 ---

-## 👨‍💻 Developer
+## Developer

-**Yugandhar**
+Yugandhar

 Aspiring DevOps Engineer | Cloud Engineer | Software Developer

-> "Every command I run today builds the engineer I want to become tomorrow."
+"Every command I run today builds the engineer I want to become tomorrow."

 ---

+## Repository

-### ⭐ If you like this project, feel free to star the repository.
+If you find this project useful, feel free to star the repository and share your feedback.